-The MGeo provides a Master's degree credential, basic training and practical experience in applied geoscience.
+The MGeo provides a Master's degree including basic training and practical experience in applied geoscience.
 The MGeo is for individuals who have completed a bachelor's degree in natural science, math, or engineering, including working professionals.
 It can be completed in as little as one year if taken full-time, or 2 years if half time.
 The MGeo is intended to prepare students to pursue a career in a variety of fields including geological and environmental consulting, geotechnical engineering, hydrology, natural hazard mitigation, climate change adaption, natural resource exploration, renewable energy development, and more.
 See the AGI website for more information about geoscience and geoscience careers.
 The program was designed in collaboration with professionals already working in these fields and includes a final project with a local company or agency.

-Writing Requirement: At least 3 credit hours in either a class that is designated as “writing intensive” (W-focus) or a class that has a significant component of writing, and a final work-related project report (a memo from the course instructor is required to count non-W courses for this requirement)..
+Writing Requirement: At least 3 credit hours in either an undergraduate course that is designated as “writing intensive” (W-focus) or an alternate course that has a significant component of writing and a final work-related project report (a memo from the course instructor is required to count non-W courses for this requirement)..

 GG Graduate Admissions

 Department of Geology and Geophysics